TotalCaesar659/xow/README.md

 - `Mt76Exception` or `LIBUSB_ERROR_NO_DEVICE`
     - Make sure that you are only running one instance of xow at a time.
     If you are running xow manually you have to stop the `systemd` service.
+- `Error showing battery notification`
+    - Make sure that you installed xow as a *user service*.
+System services and the `root` user do not have access to the notification system.

 ### Configuration issues